 What contaminants are found in Minnesota fish?

 In Minnesota, mercury is the contaminant in fish that causes the most concern.
 Air pollution is the major source of mercury that contaminates the fish in Minnesota’s lakes and rivers - see Sources of Mercury Pollution and the Methylmercury Contamination of Fish in Minnesota (PDF).
-About 70 percent of the mercury in the air is the result of emissions from coal combustion, mining, incineration of mercury-containing products and other human sources.
 Over time, fish can accumulate relatively high mercury concentrations.
 That’s why it’s important to make choices about the fish you eat and how often you eat it.

 Dioxins are inadvertently produced through a number of human activities as well as by natural processes.
 Results from an US EPA study of contaminants in fish from lakes across the US indicate that dioxins are found in every fish tested.
 The levels of dioxins in the fish tested from Minnesota as part of this study are low overall and low in comparison to other areas of the country.
 Dioxins accumulate in animal fat and are therefore also present in meat and dairy products.
 At this time MDH does not provide advice to limit fish consumption based on dioxins in fish.

 Perfluoroalkyl Substances (PFAS) are a family of manmade chemicals that have been used for decades to make products that resist heat, oil, stains, grease and water.
 Common uses include nonstick cookware, stain-resistant carpets and fabrics, as components of fire-fighting foam, and other industrial applications.
 Perfluorooctane sulfonate (PFOS) is the PFAS that can build up to levels of concern in fish.
 The Minnesota Pollution Control Agency is investigating the sources of perfluoroalkyl substances in fish.

 Health risks of eating contaminated fish